PacktPublishing/MuleSoft-for-Salesforce-Developers/README.md

-# MuleSoft for Salesforce Developers & Architects
+# MuleSoft for Salesforce Developers

-MuleSoft for Salesforce Developers & Architects published by Packt
+MuleSoft for Salesforce Developers published by Packt